-The concept of a healthy relationship can definitely be subjective—some couples believe heavily in the traditional trajectory of dating, engagement, marriage, and kids, while others find that so-called “norms” don’t necessarily suit them.
-Whatever the case, there are certain ideologies that all happy couples share—regardless of how they approach life’s Big Stuff—that includes mutual respect, a sense of fun, and shared values.
+What makes a healthy relationship can be subjective—some people invest heavily in the traditional trajectory of courting, getting engaged, trying the knot, and having children, while others find that these so-called societal norms don’t necessarily suit their lives.
+Whatever the case, there are certain ideologies that all happy couples share—regardless of how they approach life’s Big Stuff—such as mutual respect, a sense of fun, and shared values.

 However, there are also plenty of false notions about what makes a healthy relationship that aren’t even remotely true—and can create unrealistic expectations.
 Here, we’ve broken down 7 healthy relationship myths that need to be busted, stat.